-I’m senior communications specialist at the Kansas Center for Economic Growth.
+I’m communications director at Kansas Action for Children and the Kansas Center for Economic Growth.
 Before that, I was news editor at The Topeka Capital-Journal in Topeka, Kan, and a columnist, weekend editor and designer at the Concord Monitor of Concord, N.H.
 I’ve also worked at The Tampa Tribune, Tampa Bay Times and The Philadelphia Inquirer.
 In my spare time, I’ve written short stories, freelanced for magazines and contributed to basic-cable history shows.
 I also draw comics, teach kids to draw comics and talk on the radio.

 At this site, you’ll find a selection of my work in multiple fields, spanning the last few years.
 If that’s not enough, links throughout the site will direct you to bonus Wirestone-centric content.